-The Do Half Blade is a quality performance sunglass for high-velocity activities made by the Swedish company POC.
-It has a half-frame design with ample coverage and a wrap around style that provides excellent eye protection.
+The Do Half Blade is a quality performance sunglass made for road cycling by the Swedish company POC.
+It has a half-frame design with ample coverage and a wrap-around style that provides excellent eye protection.
 They are lightweight and comfortable with hydrophilic rubber on the arms and the adjustable nose pad that holds them in place quite well.
 POC has teamed up with Zeiss for their spherical polycarbonate lenses that provide excellent optical clarity with no distortion and wide field of view.
 The Brown/Electric Mirror lens we tested has a 21.7% VLT which we found to work well in a range of light conditions.
-There was little we didn't like about the Do Half Blade except for the price.
-They are the most expensive model we tested, and they come with only one lens.
+Our primary gripe is the price; they are one of the most expensive models we tested, and they come with only one lens.
 That said, if you're looking for a pair of glasses for mountain or road biking to round out your kit, we think these are a great option if you can justify the expense.

 POC DO Half Blade Review

 |$223.00 at REI|